 Employer: Digital Medics GmbH (Defunct Startup)

-- Sketch-to-Grid Engine: This key feature allowed a radiologist to simply draw lines on a blank canvas.
-The software would intelligently interpret the freehand strokes and instantly generate the corresponding grid of panels for image display.
+- Sketch-to-Grid Engine: The radiologist draws lines on a blank canvas; the software interprets the strokes and generates the corresponding grid of panels for image display.

-- Fluid Workflow: The sketch-based setup was integrated with drag-and-drop assignment of imaging modalities and a one-click application, enabling clinicians to create complex, bespoke layouts in seconds.
+- Workflow Integration: Combined with drag-and-drop assignment of imaging modalities and one-click application, allowing clinicians to create custom layouts quickly.

-This feature was a forward-thinking innovation in user experience for clinical software in its era.
-It is publicly demonstrated in an official case study video produced by Wacom:
+The feature is demonstrated in an official case study video produced by Wacom:

 • Case Study Video: Wacom Cintiq in Radio Oncology